Asskyyy/Cicero-Dashboard/README.md

 ✔ All major troubleshooting cases

 With this setup, you can now fully operate **Cicero Dashboard** locally and continue development smoothly.

+## Architecture guardrails

+- Frontend/client code must not import backend modules.
+Only server code (route handlers/server actions) in frontend may import from @backend/*.
+- Backend must not import frontend code.
+- Env variables are validated in backend via backend/src/env/index.ts; ensure frontend/.env and backend/.env are populated (see respective .env.example templates).